anferico/narrastorie/README.md

-# narrastorie
+# Narrastorie
-Android interactive storytelling app
+An interactive storytelling app for the Android platform.